 BA (Dunelm), MEd (B'ham), MSt, DPhil (Oxon), FRHistSoffice@newcollegeschool.org

 Beyond NCS, Dr Jenkinson's interests are primarily cultural, covering a wide range of art, architecture, literature and drama.
-His musical interests vary from Brahms to Jackson Browne, and he can occasionally be found playing the violin (when no one else is listening).
-Dr Jenkinson has a particular weakness for Italian crime drama and, indeed, most things Italian.
+His musical interests vary from Brahms to Jackson Browne, and he can occasionally be found playing the violin when no one else is listening.
+Dr Jenkinson enjoys (if that's the right word) watching Spurs, and he has a particular weakness for Italian crime drama and, indeed, most things Italian.
 When he's not in Oxford, he likes to be in Italy or the USA.